gkhimesboor/HimesBoor_etal_2022_MEE/README.md

-survival and reproductive rates from the Cook Inlet beluga whale photo-ID data, and that can be adapted for other data with similar characteristics (i.e., mark-recapture study involving marked adults that are sometimes observed with their unmarked offspring of unknown age)
+survival and reproductive rates from the Cook Inlet beluga whale photo-ID data, and that can be adapted for other data with similar characteristics (i.e., mark-recapture study involving marked adults that are sometimes observed with their unmarked offspring of unknown age).

+[CIBW_ME_sim.R](https://github.com/gkhimesboor/HimesBoor_etal_2021_MEE/blob/9976e998f1fb87a36f7e40a1775889215e14dc55/scripts/CIBW_ME_sim.R):  R code for the accompanying simulation analysis for the multievent mark-recapture model examining model performance across varying detection rates and sample population sizes.

 #### Data: